ENDA-Automation/amemo/README.md

 # amemo

-**amemo** is an experimental drop-in typesafe memoization library.
+**amemo** is an experimental drop-in typesafe persistent memoization library.

-It could be used to save time and resources by caching the results of expensive function calls.
+It could be used to save time and resources by caching the results of expensive function calls, such as paid or rate limited API calls.

+An in memory cache is also provided for non-persistent caching for environments where fs is not available.

 ## Usage